bookofproofs/bookofproofs.github.io/_sources/history/19th-century/picken.md

 ![avatar.png](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/avatar.png?raw=true)

 **David Picken** studied at Glasgow and Cambridge universities.
 After a period as a lecturer at Glasgow he became Professor of Mathematics at Victoria College, Wellington New Zealand.
 He later moved to the University of Melbourne in Australia.

 ### Mathematical Profile (Excerpt):
-1. Published several papers on the history of mathematics
-2. Authored a book on the logic and foundations of mathematics
-3. Conducted extensive research on the philosophy and foundations of mathematics
-4. Developed a framework for understanding the computational complexity of algorithms
-5. Published work on methods for the automatic generation of mathematical proofs
-6. Used automated theorem proving to discover previously unknown mathematical truths
-7. Developed a systematic approach for solving mathematical puzzles and problems
+* His mother was  Margaret Picken (born in Edinburgh about 1847).
+* David Picken attended school at Allan Glen's, Glasgow and then studied at Glasgow University being awarded an M.A.
+He then went to Cambridge to study the Mathematical Tripos and matriculated at Jesus College, Cambridge in October 1899.
+* Following his graduation Picken was appointed Lecturer and Assistant Professor in the University of Glasgow.
+* In fact Picken was the second master of Ormond College, the first being John MacFarland who had become Vice-Chancellor of the University in 1914.
+* David Kennedy Picken's obituary appeared in The Mathematical Gazette, Vol.
+* First let us list a few of the papers that Picken published in The Mathematical Gazette: Ratio and proportion (January 1920); The complete angle and geometrical generality (December 1922); Some general principles of analytical geometry (July 1923); The complete angle (October 1923); The notation of the calculus (October 1923); Parallelism and similarity (October 1924); The approach to the logarithmic and exponential functions (December 1926); and The approach to the calculus (October 1927).
+* Picken's book The Number System of Arithmetic and Algebra  was published by Melbourne University Press in 1923.
+* Picken was a member of the Edinburgh Mathematical Society, joining in May 1903 and remaining a member during his career in New Zealand and Australia.

 Born 27 July 1879, Dennistoun, Glasgow, Scotland.
 Died 17 June 1956, Victoria, Australia.